 To find out more about the host or hosts providing a particular service, use a command such as host to look up their address or pointer records, e.g.

-This shows that the ssh-remote service runs on ssh-remote-0 and ramsey, ubuntu services are run on the machines distro-U9-04, distro-U8-04 and distro-U10-04, and that the CentOS service is provided by distro-COS5-32, slogin-serv2 and slogin-serv9.
+This shows that the ssh-remote service runs on ssh-remote-0 and ramsey, and that ubuntu services are run on the machines distro-U9-04, distro-U8-04 and distro-U10-04.
 There are a number of machines, which helps resilience, but any particular machine may be unavailable at a particular time, so if a machine doesn't work, try another one.
 Try listing the servers and try them each manually in turn until one works (and email sys-admin reporting the problem giving the time and if possible a cut-and-paste of the command and error text).
 Non current distributions (e.g. machines starting distro-) may need to be booted, e.g. using "cl-boot-mc distro-U10-10" on a TSS machine.

 For the current list of available servers and aliases, look at the pointer record for slogin-list, distro-list, etc.